aldefouw/redcap_cypress/README.md

 Cypress will understand your environment only if you describe it accurately.

-Your descriptoin will live inside an environment variable definition file.
+Your description will live inside an environment variable definition file.

 **You will need to set the variables in this file in order for your test suite to function.**